kbengine/kbengine/kbe/src/lib/python/Doc/library/asyncio-eventloop.rst

    *backlog* is the maximum number of queued connections passed to :meth:`~socket.socket.listen` (defaults to 100).

-   ssl can be set to an :class:`~ssl.SSLContext` to enable SSL over the accepted connections.
+   *ssl* can be set to an :class:`~ssl.SSLContext` to enable SSL over the accepted connections.

    *reuse_address* tells the kernel to reuse a local socket in TIME_WAIT state, without waiting for its natural timeout to expire.
 If not specified will automatically be set to True on UNIX.

+   On Windows with :class:`ProactorEventLoop`, SSL/TLS is not supported.

    .. seealso::